 On becoming a member of Cambridge Early Music individuals are asked to complete an application form and to supply name and email address, a residential address and telephone number.

-Names and email addresses are also entered by the Administrator on a MailChimp contact database in order to facilitate the dispatch/receipt of an online newsletter.
+Names and email addresses are entered by the Administrator on a MailChimp contact database in order to facilitate the dispatch/receipt of an online newsletter.

 How the data are stored and who has access to them